(Southeast Wine Collective, by NashCO)

 This was the case for winemaker Brianne Day.
 In 2015, she opened her playfully named Day Camp on Highway 99 outside the town of Dundee, sheltering 10 budding brands, including her own Day Wines.
 Lacking in capital and in some cases extensive experience, but with no shortage of ambition or enthusiasm, many of the winemakers who operate out of Day Camp enjoy the focus on experimentation.

 “Since we are all new and trying new things, I like that we have a collaborative winery think tank,” Day says.
 Winemakers here are taking a less traditional route for the region, working with grapes such as Primitivo, Malvasia and Muscat, employing winemaking techniques such as whole-cluster carbonic maceration and producing fashionable pétillant-naturel (natural sparkling) and skin-contact orange wines.
-Stop at the new tasting room (opening in January 2017) to sample a rotating selection of these innovative wines.
+Stop at new tasting room to sample a rotating selection of these innovative wines.

 A similar situation is happening in the heart of Portland at the Southeast Wine Collective, where Willamette Valley vintners crush grapes from nearby vineyards.
-This dynamic, shared-space, urban winery cum wine bar was founded in 2012.
-Surrounded by restaurants and shops on popular Division Street, about 60 percent of the space is occupied by founding winery Division Winemaking Company, while nine other brands share the rest.
+This dynamic, shared-space, urban winery-turned-wine bar was founded in 2012.
+Home of founding winery Division Winemaking Company, it’s also an incubator for a handful of bourgeoning member wineries that share production space.

 Co-owner Tom Monroe explains that his motivator is creating community.
 “Being a part of a vibrant neighborhood, within a thriving city, the goal has been to bring together local folks who want to share in the experience of making wine and in turn share those wines with the community.”